ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Places (C++).rst

         suggestionReply = 0;
     }

-       \
-.. rubric:: Saving a Place
-   :name: saving-a-place

 The saving of a new place is performed as follows, we create a QPlace instance and populate it with information such as a name, address and coordinate.
 Once done we can invoke QPlaceManager::savePlace() to begin a save operation.

 .. code:: cpp